 Hoping that "the politicians" would do something was no longer enough; time was running out.
 As citizens of the city, we had to do something ourselves - but what?
 When the former department store building in the center of the city was sold, this was the opportunity to work with the City Councillor for Building and Construction, Jürgen Odszuck, and the city council to make the building and the square in front of it climate-positive.
 It was urgent to follow up the words of the city administration with deeds.
 Together, the citizens put a lot of pressure on the city to implement a visible and tangible project on the way to the promised climate neutrality of the city.
 There was a lot of resistance at the beginning, but today there is no one who doesn't think this is great.

-Juri Wirth; 34 years Came to Heidelberg to study and stayed.
+Came to Heidelberg to study and stayed.
 Just seven years ago, cities like Copenhagen, Oslo and Vienna were pioneers in designing sustainable urban concepts.
 Vienna was even voted the city with the highest quality of life several times.

-During that time, many great projects were announced to improve the situation in Heidelberg: City to the river - More bike paths - Climate neutral by 2030 - Photovoltaics on all public buildings - Cable car connection to the university in Neuenheimer Feld - and, and, and - Only a few of the presented concepts could then actually be implemented.

-This one here, with the Climate-House and the Bismarck-Garten in the center of our city, is a really visible project that actually does something against the effects of climate change!
-CO2 sequestration through reforestation in the middle of the city and huge rainwater retention basins under the park!

-That's something to be proud of, isn't it!
-Now others are coming to Heidelberg to take an example.
+During that time, politicians in Heidelberg limited themselves to announcing grandiose projects: "City on the river, more bike lanes, bike expressways, climate-neutral by 2030, photovoltaics on all public buildings, a cable car connection from the main train station to the university in Neuenheimer Feld" - none of this was implemented!
+This one with the Climate House and the park in the center of the city is the first really visible project that was actually realized!
+CO2 binding through reforestation and huge rainwater retention basins in the middle of the city.
+A lively marketplace for young and old in a sustainably managed Climate House.
+That's something to be proud of!
+Now others are coming to Heidelberg to take example.

+Seite 1 von 2